aholstenson/transitory/README.md

 See [Performance](https://github.com/aholstenson/transitory/wiki/Performance)
 in the wiki for comparisons of the hit rate of Transitory to other libraries.

-## Basic API
+## Cache API

 There are a few basic things that all caches support.

-* `cache.set(key, value): mixed|null`
+All caches support strings, numbers and booleans as their `KeyType`.

+* `cache.set(key: KeyType, value: ValueType): ValueType | null`

-    Set a value in the cache.
-The ke can be either a string or a number, while the value can be anything.
-Returns the previous value or `null` if no value exists for the given key.
+    Store a value tied to the specified key.
+Returns the previous value or `null` if no value currently exists for the given key.

-* `cache.get(key): mixed|null`

-    Get a cached value.
-The key can be either a string or a number.
-Will return any cached value and update is usage frequency.

-* `cache.getIfPresent(key, [recordStats]): mixed|null`

-    Same as `get(key)` except this will never load a value if it does not exist.
-    Usually used together with a loading cache to bypass loading if not needed.
-    If `recordStats` is set to `false`, then the get won't increase any metrics or affect any stats of a bounded cache.

-* `cache.peek(key): mixed|null`

-    Same as `getIfPresent(key, false)`.
-Will return the cached value, but never load a value if it does not exist and not affect any metrics or stats of the cache.
+* `cache.getIfPresent(key: KeyType): ValueType | null`

+    Get the cached value for the specified key if it exists.
+Will return the value or `null` if no cached value exist.
+Updates the usage of the key.
+This is the main way to get cached items, unless the cache is a loading cache.

+* `cache.get(key: KeyType, loader?): Promise<ValueType | null>`

+    _For loading caches:_ Get a value loading it if it is not cached.
+Can optionally take a `loader` function that loads the value.

+* `cache.peek(key: KeyType): ValueType | null`

+    Peek to see if a key is present without updating the usage of the key.
+Returns the value associated with the key or `null`  if the key is not present.

-* `cache.has(key): boolean`
+* `cache.has(key: KeyType): boolean`

     Check if the given key exists in the cache.
-The key can be either a string or a number.

-* `cache.delete(key): mixed|null`
+* `cache.delete(key: KeyType): ValueType | null`

     Delete a value in the cache.
-The key can be either a key or a value.
-    Returns the removed value or `null` if the value was not in the cache.
+Returns the removed value or `null` if there was no value associated with the key in the cache.

 * `cache.clear()`

     Clear the cache removing all of the entries cached.

-* `cache.keys(): Array[mixed]`
+* `cache.keys(): KeyType[]`

     Get all of the keys in the cache as an `Array`.
 Can be used to iterate over all of the values in the cache, but be sure to protect against values